Granada Attractions

 Visitors feel Generalife is the most charming corner of the Alhambra, thanks to its gardens and fast-flowing water.

-It is composed of a series of extensive gardens and minimalistic buildings, both of which integrated so well that one doesn’t realize where the gardens begin and where the buildings end.
+It is composed of a series of extensive gardens and minimalistic buildings, both of which are integrated so well that one doesn’t realize where the gardens begin and where the buildings end.

 In this article, we share everything you must know before booking your Generalife tickets.